PoornimaChowdary560/bookmanager/README.md

 You are free to use, modify, and distribute this project.

 ## Contact

-For inquiries or support, please reach out to the project maintainer.
+If you have questions or want to collaborate:

+GitHub: PoornimaChowdary560

+Email: poornimamaddipati22@gmail.com.com